 For your protection

-We have designed a “Patient Care Information” card for you to carry with you that may help keep you safe.
+We have designed a “Patient Care Information” card for you to carry in your wallet that may help keep you safe.
 It can be shown to health care providers and first responders to educate them regarding akathisia and which medications you should not be given.
 It may also help prevent you from being misdiagnosed, involuntarily hospitalized, and/or force medicated.
 While there is no guarantee the information on this card will influence your health care provider’s decisions in any way, they will know you have our support.

-If you donate $5 or more, we will send you a laminated Patient Care Information card, as pictured below.
+If you donate $5 or more, we will send you a personalized, laminated Patient Care Information card, as pictured below.
 If you would like one, but cannot afford to donate $5, you can email us at [email protected] to let us know.
 If you can donate more than $5 to help ensure that everyone gets a card or to fund our other projects, we would greatly appreciate it.

 Communicating with your family